Q&A#

 Is this package really necessary?#

-Below is a testimonial from a Cyber Security Engineer at a FAANG company who uses BRS:
+Here’s a testimonial from a cybersecurity engineer at a FAANG company:

 “Most of my work is on tooling related to AWS security, so I’m pretty choosy about boto3 credentials-adjacent code.
 I often opt to just write this sort of thing myself so I at least know that I can reason about it.
-But I found boto3-refresh-session to be very clean and intuitive … We’re using the RefreshableSession class as part of a client cache construct … We’re using AWS Lambda to perform lots of operations across several regions in hundreds of accounts, over and over again, all day every day.
-And it turns out that there’s a surprising amount of overhead to creating boto3 clients (mostly deserializing service definition json), so we can run MUCH more efficiently if we keep a cache of clients, all equipped with automatically refreshing sessions.”
+But I found boto3-refresh-session to be very clean and intuitive.
+We’re using the `RefreshableSession` class as part of a client cache construct.
+We’re using AWS Lambda to perform lots of operations across several regions in hundreds of accounts, all day every day.
+And it turns out there’s a surprising amount of overhead to creating boto3 clients (mostly deserializing service definition JSON), so we run MUCH more efficiently if we cache clients — all equipped with automatically refreshing sessions.”

-Why aren’t many of the parameters for initializing boto3_refresh_session.session.RefreshableSession included as attributes?#
+Why aren’t most constructor parameters exposed as attributes?#

 Good question.